wombleton/gitlaw-nz/acts/A/Auckland Harbour Bridge Authority Dissolution Act 1983.md

     (5) For the purposes of the Land Transport Act 1998, any bylaw made under this section is to be treated as being made under [section 22AB][23] of the Land Transport Act 1998\.

-    (6) Every person who acts in contravention of or fails to comply with any bylaw for the time being in force under this section commits an offence and shall be liable on summary conviction to a fine not exceeding $500 and, if the offence is a continuing one, to a further fine not exceeding $50 for every day or part of a day during which the offence has continued.
+    (6) Every person who acts in contravention of or fails to comply with any bylaw for the time being in force under this section commits an offence and shall be liable on conviction to a fine not exceeding $500 and, if the offence is a continuing one, to a further fine not exceeding $50 for every day or part of a day during which the offence has continued.

     Section 7(1): amended, on 10 May 2011, by [section 100(3)][24] of the Land Transport (Road Safety and Other Matters) Amendment Act 2011 (2011 No 13).

     Section 7(3): amended, on 10 May 2011, by [section 100(3)][24] of the Land Transport (Road Safety and Other Matters) Amendment Act 2011 (2011 No 13).

     Section 7(5): substituted, on 10 May 2011, by [section 100(3)][24] of the Land Transport (Road Safety and Other Matters) Amendment Act 2011 (2011 No 13).

+    Section 7(6): amended, on 1 July 2013, by [section 413][25] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Rights of navigation, etc